 If you consider that the council has your name wrong, then you should let the council know and provide evidence of your correct name.
 Unless and until you do this, the council is entitled to assume that it has the correct name.

-Is the Council a municipal corporation for the purposes of Municipal Corporations Act 1882?
-Are all men and women living in the borough of Chesterfield considered/ deemed ‘Incorporated Inhabitants'?
+Is the council a municipal corporation for the purposes of Municipal Corporations Act 1882.
+Are all men and women living in the borough of Chesterfield considered or deemed ‘Incorporated Inhabitants'?

 What is the difference between and/or define and/or explain how the following terms apply to me: